tillgrallert/slides/dh/2024-03-luxembourg/2024-03-16_talk-about-arabic.md

 ::: notes

+- we talked about the situatedness of knowledge production and path dependencies
 - Arabic script is much for challenging for mechanical reproduction than Latin script
 - keyboard with 180 keys
 - two magazines  were required for a single Arabic fount